 NOTE: This zone is exclusive to Landing Page Campaigns.
 It will not display in the Zones menu for Messages or Templates.
 Learn more about Landing Page Campaigns.

-The Form Field zone enables you to insert data-collection fields into a landing page campaign.
-The data that are collected will be written to the respective record in Real Magnet.
+You can use the Form Field zone to insert data-collection fields into a landing page campaign.
+The data that are collected will be written to the respective record in your Higher Logic account.
 You can include Standard Fields as well as your account-specific Custom Fields, Shared Enhanced Fields, and Private Enhanced Fields.

 NOTE: Landing page campaigns must include, at a minimum, an email address field.